From IT Professional to Entrepreneur: Starting an MSP Business

 Usually, by they already have a few occasional customers.
 Friends and friends of friends ask for help and pay them for occasional service.
 Not yet a stable source of income, yet something, and clearly shows an opportunity.

-Many stops at the stage of entertaining the idea, as they have bills to pay and are afraid of the stability of the corporate job.
+Many stop at the stage of entertaining the idea, as they have bills to pay and are afraid of the stability of the corporate job.
 Yet, some find ways to overcome the fear of failure.

 Below are the steps successful MSPs take to launch the business.